"You want the good news or the bad news first?"

 "Both at the same time," SAm said, "Like peeling off a band-aid."

 Band-Aid is a brand name of American pharmaceutical and medical devices giant Johnson & Johnson's line of adhesive bandages and related products.
-It has also become a genericized trademark for any adhesive bandage in the United States, Australia, Brazil, Canada and India.[1]
+It has also become a genericized trademark for any adhesive bandage in the United States, Australia, Brazil, Canada and India.[1]"I've emailed it to your iPhones."

 The term "Band-aid" has also entered usage as both a noun and verb describing a temporary fix. (e.g. "Band-aid solutions were used to fix the leak.")